-There’s a bit in The Blues Brothers when John Belushi first gets to Dan Akroyd’s tiny little apartment where an elevated train goes by the window, shaking everything in the apartment.
+There’s a bit in The Blues Brothers when John Belushi first gets to Dan Akroyd’s tiny little apartment where an elevated train goes by the window, shaking everything.
 “How often does that train go by?” asks Belushi.
 “So often you won’t even notice it.” replies Akroyd.
 That’s how the action scenes feel in this movie.
 It’s wall-to-wall set-pieces and I have never been this bored by such a large variety of different action beats.
 It’s not even a CG issue as a lot of the stunts are practical, using make-up and wires.
 Most of it is very well-done, involving some great stunt work and slick effects.
 I just couldn’t bring myself to care, even though I recognized some good scares early in the film.
 It’s worth noting that the zombies only appear in maybe 20 minutes of this film, which admittedly is about a quarter of the runtime but since the movie feels relentlessly long it seems like a paltry amount.

 Paul W.S.
 Anderson packed the movie with as much shit as possible.
 We have Umbrella soldiers, clones, Jill, zombies, a licker, Las Plagas zombies, not one but two Axemen, and that fucking laser grid again.
 I’m honestly surprised they didn’t work in Nemesis and a Tyrant, and I’m very surprised that this is the first movie in the series with no zombie dogs.